 Some users complain about the way how queries are being handled.
 It can take up to days to get a reply from the support team.
 If there was only live chat option, things would be a lot more convenient.

-The good thing though is that there is a knowledgebase section where almost all common queries are answered.
+The good thing though is that there is a knowledge base section where almost all common queries are answered.
 I must say, its knowledgebase is quite impressive.
 TunnelBear can also be reached via their Facebook and Twitter pages.

 Final verdict: Is TunnelBear a reliable VPN service?

 We say, give TunnelBear a shot.
 We like is simplistic approach to everything; from the client app to its tutorial – everything is straightforward.
-Our only complain is its lack of customer support.
+Our only complaint is its lack of customer support.
 But other than that, we liked how the service performed.